DrMattG/SDGsR/README.md

 citation("SDGsR")
 ```

-    ## Warning in citation("SDGsR"): could not determine year for 'SDGsR' from package
-    ## DESCRIPTION file

     ##
     ## To cite package 'SDGsR' in publications use:
     ##
-    ##   Matt Grainger (NA).
-SDGsR: Interface with the UN SDGs API to get data
+    ##   Matt Grainger (2021).
+SDGsR: Interface with the UN SDGs API to get
-    ##   about the Sustainable Development Goals.
+    ##   data about the Sustainable Development Goals.
 R package version
     ##   0.0.0.9000. https://drmattg.github.io/SDGsR/
     ##
     ## A BibTeX entry for LaTeX users is